 Students looking to work with investments and budgets for a company or for individual clients can pursue a finance degree.
 As stated earlier in the article, there are many types of finance degrees.
 What does a degree in finance do?
-If you find the stock markets interesting and you’d like to make investment predictions, have a strict attention to detail, or enjoy solving problems, you can major in finance.
+If you find the stock markets interesting and you’d like to make investment predictions, have strict attention to detail, or enjoy solving problems, you can major in finance.
 But why major in finance and not in other similar options such as accounting?
 What is a finance major anyway?
+What do you learn with a finance degree?
 Keep reading to learn more about finance degrees.

 Typically, a finance major is offered as a bachelor’s degree in finance.
 A finance major can also be offered as a specialization within a business administration program.
 Majoring in finance prepares you to work in this lucrative field.
 When it comes to giving students a high earning potential and great employment prospects, the best finance degrees are a solid preparation.
 Those with a finance major qualify for a vast range of opportunities in public and private organizations as well as non-profits.